The mental wellness story of one of our founders

 Every person has a unique story.
 While most people are lovely, some may provoke you and blame you for their struggles that you had nothing to do with.

 That task was – to get the plan at hand made with the best possible quality, sometimes with compromises, sometimes with finding a consensus.
-Sometimes there were lucky days – the developer and local municipality got what they want without facing any disagreements.
+Sometimes there were lucky days – the developer and local municipality got what they wanted without facing any disagreements.

 FOCUS AND INNER CALMNESS ARE VITAL FOR SUCCESS